balllapp/site/README.md

 Balll is a physics simulation that has a lot of features!

 ## Features
-- Changing gravity based on your accelerometer;
+- Changing gravity when you tilt your phone;
-- 15 + 1 types of balls to experiment with;
+- 20 (+ 1) types of balls to experiment with;
-- The simulation is fully customizable: many settings and options are provided;
+- The simulation is fully customizable and many settings and options are provided;
-- Ten different types of graphs, updated real-time;
+- Ten different types of graphs (e.g. velocity time graph);
-- The app is being updated regularly!
+- The app is updated regularly!

 ### Warning
-This app is not fully developed (in alpha) and may not be intuitive to use.
+This app is in early access and may not be complete.
-Please refer to the tutorials to learn how to use the app.
+Please refer to the tutorial to learn how to use the app.

 [Play Store](https://play.google.com/store/apps/details?id=com.balll.balll)